FOREX-Euro firms vs dollar, yen but gains seen limited

 The common currency had been given a slight reprieve in the middle of this week when a relatively smooth Italian government bond auction helped offset unease about an inconclusive election result.

-But comfort from Italy’s successful bond sale faded on concerns that sweeping budget cuts worth $85 billion across U.S. federal government agencies will hit growth in the world’s biggest economy.
+But comfort from Italy’s successful bond sale was fast fading on concerns that sweeping budget cuts worth $85 billion across U.S. federal government agencies will hit growth in the world’s biggest economy.

 The International Monetary Fund has said it will likely cut its U.S. and global growth forecasts if those automatic spending cuts take effect on Friday, and warned that the U.S.’s biggest trading partners would be hardest hit.